TheWalkers/listmatch/details.md

 3. The server compares the files of hashes.
 Because it doesn't have the key, it can't even guess at what emails were hashed, but it can come up with info "your 1st, 3rd, and 5th hashes had matches in your partner's file".
 4. You and your partner go back to the server download the info on what items matched.

 Now you and your partner know which emails had a match in the other's file.
-Neither of you finds out about the entries that *didn't* match, because they didn't receive those hashes.
+Neither of you finds out about the entries that *didn't* match, because you didn't receive those hashes.
 And the server can't try hashing random email addresses because it doesn't have the key.

-We think this is a big practical improvement over the old practice of exchanging hashed emails directly, and several variations trying to improve it.
+We think this is a big practical improvement over the old practice of exchanging hashed emails directly, and several schemes that try to improve on that practice.
 Below, we go into why at more length.

 Why's it needed?